tigerbeetle/powering/README.md

 ## Previewing

-You can preview how your logo and text will look on the website by starting an HTTP server (for example  ny running `python3 -m http.server`), then opening http://localhost:8000/preview.html.
+You can preview how your logo and text will look on the website by starting an HTTP server (for example  by running `python3 -m http.server`), then opening http://localhost:8000/preview.html.